 Data from the most recently submitted Point in Time (PIT) Count (2022), Housing Inventory Count (HIC) (2022) and Minnesota Core Homeless Programs Report (CHPR) (10/1/2021 - 09/30/2022) reports were utilized to determine the size and demographics of the population experiencing homelessness according to the McKinney Vento definition.
-The HOME ARP definition of homelessness includes only paragraphs (a)(1)-(3) of the McKinney Vento definition.
+The HOME ARP definition of homelessness includes only paragraphs (a)(1)-(3) of the McKinney Vento definition and for the purposes of this plan we adopt the HOME ARP definition as outlined in the Definitions of the Qualifying Populations section of this plan.
 Despite the definition differences, these sources provide the most accurate data available to evaluate the size and demographic composition of the HOME ARP homeless QP.